WDI-SEA/google-shopping-functions/readme.md

 3) Total price of all inventory

-4) Search for something else
+4) Search for one of the things above

 ## Further